jamiephan/HeroesOfTheStorm_TryMode2.0/docs/index.md

 ### How does it work?

-Heroes of the Storm built on top of the StarCraft II engine.
-Therefore, some features (loading custom maps and mods) were inherited from it.
+Heroes of the Storm is built on top of the StarCraft II engine, inheriting some features such as loading custom maps and mods.

-Try Mode 2.0 aims to adding extra functionalities to the original Try Mode and provide various tooling for customisation.
-It will also generate `.stormmap` map files which added the extra functionalities to various maps that can be loaded into the game.
+Try Mode 2.0 aims to add extra functionality to the original Try Mode and provide various tools for customization.
+It also generates `.stormmap` map files that include these extra functionalities for various maps that can be loaded into the game.

-Currently, there are two ways to load a custom map:

-- Replacing in-game single player maps (Tutorial maps, Try Mode):
-  - The in game single player maps was loaded from CASC (Blizzard's game file storage) storage: `mods/heroes.stormmod/base.stormmaps/maps/heroes/singleplayermaps/(10)trymemode.stormmap`.
-However due to how StarCraft II's engine works, the game will attempt to priorities loading from `Heroes of the Storm Installation/maps` folder before CASC, therefore, this modified map can be "side-loaded" into the game without modifying the CASC storage (which is against the EULA).
-- Run a `.stormmap` file directly:
-  - The game allows to run a `.stormmap` file, which is a modified version of `.sc2map` from StarCraft 2 and it is packaged in a [MPQ format](http://www.zezula.net/en/mpq/main.html).
-Simply just run the map with `"HeroesSwitcher_x64.exe <path>"`, where path is the *absolute* path to the `.stormmap` file.
-Note that unlike usual command line applications where relative path is relative to your working directory, Heroes treats relative path as it is from CASC.
-So the "relative" path of the `<Path>` argument is relative to `mods/heroes.stormmod/base.stormmaps/maps` (CASC) or `Heroes of the Storm Installation/maps`(File System).

-> Note that both methods allow loading the map which are either a file, folder, or a symbolic link of both, as long as the name is ending in `.stormmap`.
+For installation guide, please refer to [install.md](install.md).

 ### Can I get banned from using it?

-The Try Mode 2.0 (including the in-game official's one and tutorial maps) runs on your computer locally (offline) without connecting to Blizzard's server, therefore it is **not possible** to e.g. level up your account, gaining gold and loot boxes, altering Match History or carrying the altered files to other online maps/modes, including Custom Games.
+The Try Mode 2.0 (including the in-game official's one and tutorial maps) runs on your computer locally (offline) without connecting to Blizzard's server, therefore it is **not possible** to, for example, level up your account, gain gold and loot boxes, alter Match History, or carry altered files into other online maps or modes, including Custom Games.

-Strictly speaking, Blizzard can ban users from doing so.
-However, there is not a single instance of that event occurs despite multiple side-loaded was shown in the official Forums and Subreddit, which Blizzard even replied (unrelated to banning or ToS).
-The loaded map is also offline and not able to interact with other online maps/modes.
+Strictly speaking, Blizzard can ban users for doing so.
+However, there is not a single known instance of this occurring, despite multiple instances of side-loading being shown on the official Forums and Subreddit — to which Blizzard even replied (on unrelated topics).
+The loaded map runs offline and cannot interact with other online maps or modes.

 - Will Blizzard eventually patch the game and remove the possibility of loading the map?
 [Perhaps](https://i.kym-cdn.com/photos/images/newsfeed/001/462/400/978.jpg), but extremely unlikely.

-- Will Blizzard ban players who loading a **offline-only** custom map which **does not** interfere with online game modes?
+- Will Blizzard ban players for loading an **offline-only** custom map that **does not** interfere with online game modes?
 Extremely unlikely.

 > Disclaimer: I do not hold any responsibility if your account was banned by doing so.